jkzhang2019/cldup/README.md

           cldup -u

 4. Once the database was created, you can :
-  >> use -l options to check if a file is a duplicated one.
+  >> use -l options to check if a file is a duplicate one.

          cldup -l IMG_3456.JPG
          cldup -l *